Use the one-line installer if you want the fastest setup. Use the binary or source build paths if you prefer to control the install manually.

 Headless build (no GUI):

-cargo build --release --no-default-features --features iroh
+cargo build --release --no-default-features --features headless

 System requirements